KurdishBLARK/KTC/README.md

 # KTC
-Kurdish Textbooks Corpus presented in our paper entitled ["Developing a Fine-Grained Corpus for a Less-resourced Language:the case of Kurdish"](https://arxiv.org/pdf/1909.11467.pdf)
+Kurdish Textbooks Corpus has been presented in our paper entitled ["Developing a Fine-Grained Corpus for a Less-resourced Language:the case of Kurdish"](https://arxiv.org/pdf/1909.11467.pdf)

 If you are using this resource, please cite the following: